rutukansara/rutukansara/README.md

 [github]: https://github.com/rutukansara/

-#### Feel free to reach out to me to discuss about:
-- Python
-- Machine Learning
-- Important cat memes
+## Let's Chat!

-#### Feel free to reach out to me for discussions on:
+Feel free to reach out to me for discussions on:

 - Python 🐍
 - Machine Learning 🤖